Skip to main content

 Biography

 Professor Cave publishes widely in the field of Medical Law, which she teaches at undergraduate and postgraduate levels.
 Her research focuses on understanding and shaping the ambits of patient choice.
-The seventh edition of her co-authored book (with Professor Margaret Brazier and Professor Rob Heywood) Medicine, Patients and the Law was published in 2023 and her 2004 monograph The Mother of All Crimes on criminalisation of the child born alive was reissued in 2018.
+The seventh edition of her co-authored book (with Professors Margaret Brazier and Rob Heywood) Medicine, Patients and the Law was published in 2023 and her 2004 monograph The Mother of All Crimes on criminalisation of the child born alive was reissued in 2018.

 Current appointments include